olivierdagenais/olivierdagenais.github.io/swe-book.md

 > If a fake is not available, first ask the owners of the API to create one.

 > If the owners of an API are unwilling or unable to create a fake, you might be able to write your own.
-One way to do this is to wrap all calls to the API in a single class and then create a fake version of the class that doesn’t talk to the API.
+One way to do this is to wrap all calls to the API in a single class and then create a fake version of the class that doesn't talk to the API.

 ### Stubbing

+> (...) stubbing  is a way for a test to hardcode behavior for a function that otherwise has no behavior on its own.

 #### The Dangers of Overusing Stubbing

+> (...) overuse of stubbing can result in major losses in productivity for engineers who need to maintain these tests.
+> 1. Tests become unclear (due to extra code)
+> 2. Tests become brittle (implementation details leak into tests)
+> 3. Tests become less effective (stubs may differ from real implementation)

 #### When Is Stubbing Appropriate?

+> A test that requires many functions to be stubbed can be a sign that stubbing is being overused, or that the system under test is too complex and should be refactored.

 ### Interaction Testing